Lynxdrone/linkav_ros/README.md

 More documentation is needed to explore all the data extract from the connect list and the proper way to use it. **In progress...**

 ##### Node parameters
-- `"host_ip", default="192.168.150.100"` : Host device ip to connect.
+- `"host_ip", default="192.168.150.100"` : Host device ip to connect with.
 Best pratic is to set this value to the GS module.

 ### GS to Robot
 Gs_to_robot provides a simple signal measurement functionnality.